• Skip to primary navigation

 • It’s so easy to make – it only takes about five minutes to prep this dish!

-This recipe is so perfect for make ahead breakfasts.
-The leftovers keep for several days in the refrigerator for easy to grab breakfasts throughout the week.
+• You can add this recipe to your list of make-ahead breakfasts.
+The leftovers keep in the refrigerator for several days as a quick breakfast throughout the week.
 Simply reheat a portion in the oven or microwave with a splash of milk.

-If you are planning on serving this as a breakfast or brunch to a large crowd, you can make it the night before, keep it covered in the fridge and then bake in the morning before you serve it.
+• If you’re planning to serve this for breakfast or brunch to a large crowd, you can make it the night before, keep it covered in the fridge, and bake it in the morning before serving.
+It makes 8 servings, and you can even double it if need be.

 Chef’s Tips

-• You could probably make this breakfast vegan by substituting 2 flax eggs for the eggs, using coconut oil instead of butter, and using a plant-based milk.
+• You can make this breakfast vegan by substituting 2 flax eggs for the eggs, using coconut oil instead of butter, and using a plant-based milk.

 If you loved this recipe as much as we did, don’t forget to leave us a review below. ★ Follow Easy Healthy Recipes on Pinterest, Facebook, and Instagram, too!